kuanhenglin/kuanhenglin.github.io/_posts/2022-06-03-fahrenheit-denialists.md

 ---

-> We created a 3D sandbox scene of the "lofi beats to relax/study to" girl with a fully-fledged physics engine, rigged models, and shadowing in `tiny-graphics.js`.
-This is our final project for UCLA's CS 174A: Introduction to Computer Graphics, Spring 2022, taught by [Dr. Asish Law](https://www.linkedin.com/in/asishlaw/).
+> We created a 3D sandbox scene of the "lofi beats to relax/study to" girl with a fully-fledged physics engine (with linear & angular collision detection & resolution), rigged models, and shadowing in `tiny-graphics.js`.

 <div class="repo p-2 text-center github-repo-in-post">
   <a href="https://github.com/kuanhenglin/fahrenheit-denialists" rel="external nofollow noopener" target="_blank">